 FSB is nearing completion of a new center for MIDCON Data Recovery Service which utilizes this design, along with Liebert DSE, the latest generation of economizing equipment.
 Liebert’s economization system is designed specifically for data centers, and it works by using a pumped refrigerant-free cooling system when outdoor temperatures are mild.
 Compared to traditional CRAC systems, Liebert’s technology reduces annual HVAC consumption by approximately 25%, with initial investment costs recovered in less than three years.

 New technology = new standards.

-Going hand-in-hand with new technology is an updated “Energy Standard for Data Centers,” issued by ASHRAE in 2016, which features a flexible, performance-based approach to data center design, Sauer said.
+Going hand-in-hand with new technology is an updated “Energy Standard for Data Centers,” issued by ASHRAE in 2016, which features a flexible, performance-based approach to data center design.
 ASHRAE Standard 90.4-2016 establishes minimum efficiency requirements for design and construction.
 FSB’s award-winning architects and engineers have consistently been on the forefront of data center design, and are producing facilities which are in full compliance with the requirements of this new standard, he said.

-“This updated ASHRAE standard directly relates to energy efficiency, which has been steadily rising in importance,” Sauer said.
+“This updated ASHRAE standard directly relates to energy efficiency, which has been steadily rising in importance,” Campbell said.
 “Twenty years ago most companies just wanted their data center to be as cold as possible to protect server integrity, with no concern for energy consumption.
 But with the rising cost of energy and the emergence of new efficiency standards for these centers, that has changed.”